Ongoing coronavirus (COVID-19) updates and resources for integrative healthcare professionals

 - Moderna and National Institutes of Health messenger RNA (mRNA) vaccine (phase 3): emergency use authorization

-- Gamaleya Research Institute Gam-Covid-Vac vaccine (phase 3): approved for limited use in Russia
+- Gamaleya Research Institute Gam-Covid-Vac vaccine (phase 3): approved for early use in Russia

 - AstraZeneca and the University of Oxford (combined phases 2 and 3)

-- Vector Institute vaccine (combined phases 1 and 2): approved for limited use in Russia
+- Vector Institute vaccine (phase 3): approved for early use in Russia

 - Novavax protein-based vaccine (phase 3)

-- Wuhan Institute of Biological Products and Sinopharm inactivated virus vaccine (phase 3): approved for limited use in China, UAE, Bahrain
+- Sinopharm and Beijing Institute of Biological Products inactivated virus vaccine (phase 3): approved in China, UAE, Bahrain.

-- Sinopharm and Beijing Institute of Biological Products inactivated virus vaccine (phase 3): approved for limited use in China, UAE
+- Wuhan Institute of Biological Products and Sinopharm inactivated virus vaccine (phase 3): approved for limited use in China and UAE.

-- Sinovac Biotech inactivated vaccine (phase 3): approved for limited use in China
+- Bharat Biotech inactivated virus vaccine (phase 3): approved for emergency use in India.

 Click here to track COVID-19 vaccine development in real time.